Roakz/PayrollProject/README.md

 <h3> All the other things </h3>

 This was a fantastic Learning Venture and I have thoroughly enjoyed consolidating what I have learnt by typing this up.
-The microsoft Documentation seems very thorough and is accessable here => [DOCS YEET](https://docs.microsoft.com/en-us/dotnet/csharp/)
+The microsoft documentation seems very thorough and is accessable here => [DOCS YEET](https://docs.microsoft.com/en-us/dotnet/csharp/)

-This covers nost of the basic concpets and ois a great little intro into C#.
+This covers most of the basic concepts and is a great little intro into C#.

 Happy coding!!